rajarshibiswas/Branch-Prediction/README.md

 # Branch-Prediction
 Branch prediction competition project.

-Implementation of a slightly modified version of TAGE predictor.
+Implementation of a modified TAGE branch predictor.
+This version achieved a AMEAN score of 3.41.

 Description: